jumidlej/docker-raspios/README.md

-# Create Docker Image from Raspberry OS .img file on UBuntu 20.04
+# Create Docker Image of Raspberry Pi OS (.img file) on Ubuntu 20.04

 1. Download the Raspberry Pi OS file on https://www.raspberrypi.com/software/operating-systems/.

 2. Unzip and mount the OS.
-You can use the command:
+You can use the following command to mount it on Ubuntu 20.04:

 ```
-$ udisksctl loop-setup --file file.img
+$ udisksctl loop-setup --file file_example.img
 ```

-3. Go to the root directory and compress the root partition:
+3. The previous command will create loop devices for the partitions in the image and mount them.
+Check the mount point of the root partition, go to this directory and compress the root partition using the following commands:

 ```
+$ lsblk -p
-$ cd rootfs
+$ cd /dir_example/rootfs
 $ sudo tar cvf compressed.tar *
 ```